 Payments for accumulated sick leave balances are made to retiring employees upon regular retirement.
 The payment is based on 50% of the sick leave accumulation at the pay rate in effect at the time of retirement up to a maximum of \$15 per employee.
 Employees separating from College service prior to retirement are not entitled to payments for accumulated sick leave balances.
-Accordingly, the College recorded a liability for accumulated sick leave balances in the amount of \$454 as of June 30, 2018 which is reflected in compensated absences in the accompanying financial statements.
+Accordingly, the College recorded a liability for accumulated sick leave balances in the amount of \$488 and \$454 as of June 30, 2019 and 2018, respectively, which is reflected in compensated absences in the accompanying financial statements.

 The College is required to pay non-faculty employees for their accumulated vacation time upon their separation or retirement.
-The liability was \$3,222 as of June 30, 2018 and is reflected in compensated absences in the accompanying financial statements.
+The liability was \$3,310 and \$3,222, respectively, as of June 30, 2019 and 2018 and is reflected in compensated absences in the accompanying financial statements.

 The College is required to pay employees for their accumulated bank leave time upon their separation or retirement.
-As of June 30, 2018 a liability of \$294 was included in compensated absences in the accompanying financial statements.
+As of June 30, 2019 and 2018 a liability of \$293 and \$294, respectively, was included in compensated absences in the accompanying financial statements.